raymondEhlers/raymondehlers.github.io/_news/2024-09-new-jet-substructure-paper-search-quasi-particle-scattering.md

 I'm pleased to announce the release of our paper measuring jet substructure to search for evidence of quasi-particle scattering in the quark-gluon plasma! :tada:

 In [this paper](https://arxiv.org/abs/2409.12837) from the ALICE collaboration, we measure the largest relative transverse momentum splitting $$k_{\text{T,g}}$$, using proton-proton (pp) and lead-lead (Pb--Pb) collision data collected during Run 2 data.
-As partons propagate thorough and interact with the medium, they may rarely interact with quasi-particle excitations in the medium.
+As partons propagate through and interact with the medium, they may rarely interact with quasi-particle excitations in the medium.
 If such interactions occur, they are predicted to enhance the number of large-$$k_{\text{T,g}}$$ splittings in Pb--Pb as compared to pp collisions.

 Experimentally, we identify this high relative transverse momentum splitting using grooming algorithms, which preferentially identify hard splittings.